dacarlin/bagel-protocol/production.md

 ## Day 4: Protein purification

-Today, you will purify the protein you designed for testing!
+Today, you will purify the protein you designed for testing using a technique called *immobilized metal ion chromatography*.

 Material | Amount per reaction
 ---------|-----------------------------